✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Convert Pro

-Each popup is a custom post type record with configuration spread across wp_postmeta.
+Each popup is a custom post type record (cpro) with configuration spread across wp_postmeta.
 SleekView pivots the meta keys you care about into typed columns.
+The agent samples actual meta keys in your install so the mapping reflects your specific configuration rather than a generic schema.

-If your installation tracks impressions in postmeta or a custom table, SleekView can pull those into the view.
-Cross-popup analytics still happen in Convert Pro's own dashboard.
+If your installation tracks impressions in postmeta or a custom table, SleekView can pull those into the view as numeric columns.
+Cross-popup analytics with attribution and funnel context still happen in Convert Pro's own dashboard — the SleekView impression columns are for inventory and basic ranking, not deep analytics.

-Yes — SleekView edits go through standard wp_update_post calls so any registered save_post_cpro hooks run as expected.
+Yes.
+SleekView edits go through standard wp_update_post calls so any registered save_post_cpro hooks run as expected.
+Impression-tracking, display rules, and any third-party automations registered against cpro updates continue to fire normally on inline status changes.

-Variants typically live as related records or in postmeta.
-A nested view or a separate variants tab works best when comparing performance.
+Variants typically live as related records or in postmeta keyed by variant identifier.
+A nested view or a separate variants tab works best when comparing performance — the parent popup row links to variant rows, each with its own impression and conversion columns.

 Pricing